Vegan Flexible Dieting Meal Plans

 But First, Coffee

 I may have developed a little coffee problem as of late.
 I think I’m drinking it so often because it always feels like a treat.
 I used to have one black coffee to start my day.
-Now I’m drinking one black coffee in the before early morning workouts, one while I drive to work, one after breakfast and sometimes another 1 or 2 after that!
+Now I’m drinking one black coffee in the morning before training, one while I drive to work and sometimes another 1 or 2 after that!
 After lunch, I drink earl grey, chai or green tea, ie. more caffeine.

 I’m still sleeping well and I’m not jittery or anything so I don’t know if it’s a problem.
 I don’t know if it’s good or bad but I do believe in moderation, so I’d like to get this in check and go back to my normal one coffee per day.